 The Roman Temple of Augustus

-Tucked away inside a medieval building in the Gothic quarter of Barcelona, these 9m high Corinthian-style columns are nearly as old as the city itself.
-The Temple of Augustus dates back to the first century BC and was part of the Forum at the centre of the Roman city of Barcino.
-Unlike the majority of…
+Tucked away inside a medieval building in Barcelona’s Gothic Quarter, there stand four, nine metre high Corinthian columns that are nearly as old as the city itself.
+The Roman Temple of Augustus dates back to the first century BC and was part of the Forum at the centre of the Roman city of Barcino.
+During…

 Plaça de Catalunya – More Than Just a Metro Stop!